nathanhoad/godot_input_helper/README.md

 - Detects what input device the player is using
 - Can tell the difference between a few different gamepads
+- Can get and set input action buttons and keys
 - Rumble a gamepad

 ## Installation